-The Foundation serves as agent and custodian for contributions, grants and other income of Alignment Nashville, a collaboration between Metro Public Schools and local businesses, non-profit agencies, government and universities.
+The Foundation serves as agent and custodian for contributions, grants and other income of Alignment Nashville, a collaboration between Metro Nashville Public Schools and local businesses, non-profit agencies, government and universities.
 The purpose of Alignment Nashville is to create a system to bring community organizations and resources into alignment so that their coordinated support to Metropolitan Nashville Public School's and District priorities have a positive impact on student achievement and public school success.
 The contributions, grants and other income received on behalf of Alignment Nashville are deposited into the Foundation's operating account.
 All program and administrative expenses of the organization are paid by the Foundation when notified by Alignment Nashville.
-As of June 30, 2010 and 2009, the Foundation was serving as agent and custodian for \$102,305 and \$98,659, respectively, which represents the unexpended net assets of Alignment Nashville.
-This amount has been recorded as a liability in the financial statements of the Foundation.
+As of June 30, 2011 and 2010, the Foundation was serving as agent and custodian for \$174,856 and \$102,305, respectively, which represents the unexpended net assets of Alignment Nashville.
+This amount has been recorded as a liability in the Foundation's financial statements.